DanielTakeshi/MNIST-benchmarking/README.md

 forgot to take an average over those so the values are much larger than they seem, and this also explains the discrepancy as there are 10k training images and 5k validation images.

+For smaller minibatch sizes, the results will be slightly worse.
+Be careful that you're using all the minibatches, by the way, so the batch size divides the training data size.
+It might also be better to randomize the data after each epoch with such a small dataset.

+**TODO**